Reflections on Attending and Presenting at #uocOT 2016

 Thinking back to this time last year, at the very beginning of my research journey, I remember attending the 2nd year's dissertation research conference and feeling inspired, considerably apprehensive about the roller coaster of a journey that was to come, but excited to jump on board and get started.

 One year on, and I'm well on the way to finishing my research write up as part of my dissertation and it was our turn to present our findings within the MScOT Student Research Conference.
+There was some live tweeting throughout the conference which you can have a look at if you are interested by checking the hashtag #uocOT.
+You can also see a full transcript over on healthcare hashtags.

 I thought I would document some of my take home thoughts from the keynotes and some of the research presented within the sessions.